CoderichLLC/nodejs-graphql-shape/README.md

 ### Transformations (pipeline)
 Transformations are specified as a series of directive parameters that   adhere to the following rules:
-* Transformations are applied depth-first (inside-out) and from left-to-right
+* Transformations are applied depth-first (inside-out, bottom-up) and from left-to-right
 * Each transformation receives the value from the previous; creating a data pipeline

 ##### Example